SatoriSec/blog/docs/blog/posts/prime-numbers-what-they-are-and-why-they-matter.md

 ---
-slug: prime-numbers-what-they-are-and-why-they-matter
+slug: "prime-numbers-what-they-are-and-why-they-matter"
+title: |
-title: Prime Numbers: What They Are and Why They Matter
+  Prime Numbers: What They Are and Why They Matter
-date: 2022-11-16
+date: 2021-12-28
 tags: ['aws']
 ---